CortlyExplosion/CortlyExplosion/README.md

 - 👋 Hi, I’m @CortlyExplosion
 - 👀 I’m interested in Software Development
-- 📫 How to reach me ...
+- 📫 You can reach me on Discord with the name: CortlyExplosion

 <!---
 CortlyExplosion/CortlyExplosion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.